Have you ever tried growing broccoli only to be disappointed by small heads, black rotted spots, yellow fruit and leaves, or worse…worms? Eww!

 So let’s go over how to grow broccoli.

 Broccoli is very adaptable to growing at home.
 You can grow broccoli in the ground or raised beds.
-Growing broccoli in containers also works well, and you can follow these same tips however you decide to plant it at your home.
+Growing broccoli in containers also works well, and you can follow these same tips for every method of gardening.

 Broccoli needs 6-8 hours of sunlight every day.
 It can be planted in the spring and the fall but, it does best in cooler weather.

 It is important to set your broccoli out in your garden when it will have time to grow while the temperature is not too hot.
 When broccoli is grown in temperatures in the upper 70s F, it’s going to start bolting and turn bitter.